The Vitality Lab

 Each week brings together:

-Engaging workshops exploring how food, sleep, movement, and stress affect energy, mood, and mental wellbeing
+Exploring how food, sleep, movement and stress affect energy, mood and mental well-being.

-Health coaching approaches that help students reflect, experiment, and build confidence – not through pressure, but through understanding and self-trust
+Helping students reflect, experiment, and build confidence through understanding and self-trust rather than pressure.

-Hands-on cooking sessions to develop essential life skills and show that nourishing food can be enjoyable, achievable, and shared
+Developing practical life skills while showing that nourishing food can be enjoyable, achievable, and shared.

 The programme culminates in a community event, where students cook for others – applying what they’ve learned and experiencing the pride and connection that comes from giving back.